Amirm2006/Ai_code/README.md

 The third project focuses on predicting land prices in a rural area.
 I approached the problem using linear regression techniques to estimate land values based on input features.

 ---
+## Project 4:

+I implemented a neural network to practice classification of input characters, determining whether the given input is a digit, an uppercase letter, or a lowercase letter.

+---

 ### Note